Ivy League Schools in Pennsylvania: 11 Top Schools

 Location: Pittsburgh, PA

 Carnegie Mellon is best known for its STEM programs.
-The website Niche ranks CMU as the best college for information technology in America and the fourth-best for computer science.
-The renowned mathematician, John Forbes Nash, on which the film A Beautiful Mind was based, graduated from the university.
+CMU consistently ranks as a top 5 university for information technology and a top 5 computer science university in the U.S. The renowned mathematician, John Forbes Nash, on which the film A Beautiful Mind was based, graduated from the university.

-However, it also offers an exceptional education outside of the STEM fields.
-Niche ranks it as the nation’s third-best college for design and artist Andy Warhol was a graduate of the university.
+That being said, CMU also offers an exceptional education outside of the STEM fields.
+It is often ranked as one of the nation’s best colleges for design, and artist Andy Warhol was a graduate of the university.
 The Andy Warhol Museum is located just a few miles away from CMU and students are admitted for free if they show their student ID.

 4. Lehigh University